John C. Stennis: 1980s

 Stennis lost his left leg to cancer in 1984 and subsequently used a wheelchair.

 Stennis was named President pro tempore of the United States Senate during the 100th Congress (1987–1989).
 During his Senate career he chaired, at different times, the Select Committee on Standards and Conduct, and the Armed Services, and Appropriations Committees.

+Stennis opposed President Ronald Reagan's 1987 nomination of Robert Bork to the U.S. Supreme Court.
+On October 23, 1987, Stennis voted with all but two Democrats, and six Republicans against Bork's nomination, which was defeated by a vote of 42–58.

 In February 1988, along with Robert Byrd and John Melcher, Stennis was one of three senators to attend the traditional reading of the farewell address of President George Washington by North Carolina Senator Terry Sanford.

-In February 1988, Stennis was one of twelve Democrats to support the Reagan administration-backed $43 million aid to Nicaraguan rebels.
+That same month, he was one of twelve Democrats to support the Reagan administration-backed $43 million aid to Nicaraguan rebels.

 In June 1988, Stennis voted against a bill authorizing the use of the death penalty on drug dealers convicted of murder.

 A dinner in honor of Stennis was held on June 23, 1988, in the Sheraton Ballroom of the Sheraton Washington Hotel.
 President Reagan delivered an address praising Stennis for his service in the Senate and announced "as an expression of the Nation's gratitude for the public service of the man we honor tonight, the Navy's next nuclear-powered aircraft carrier, CVN-74, will be christened the U.S.S.
 John C. Stennis [sic]."

 Civil rights record

 Based on his voting record, Stennis was an ardent supporter of racial segregation.
 In the 1950s and 1960s, he vigorously opposed the Voting Rights Act, the Civil Rights Act of 1964, and the Civil Rights Act of 1968; he signed the Southern Manifesto of 1956, supporting filibuster tactics to block or delay passage in all cases.

-Earlier, as a prosecutor, he sought the conviction and execution of three sharecroppers whose murder confessions had been extracted by torture, including flogging.
+Earlier, as a prosecutor, he sought the conviction and execution of three black sharecroppers whose murder confessions had been extracted by torture, including flogging, hanging, and strangulation.
 The convictions were overturned by the U.S. Supreme Court in the landmark case of Brown v.
 Mississippi (1936) which banned the use of evidence obtained by torture.
 The transcript of the trial indicated Stennis was fully aware the suspects had been tortured.

+Stennis told Chief of Naval Operations Admiral Elmo Zumwalt that black people "had come down from the trees a lot later than we did."

 Later in his political career, Stennis supported one piece of civil rights legislation, the 1982 extension of the Voting Rights Act, which passed in the Senate by an 85–8 vote.
 A year later, he voted against establishing Martin Luther King, Jr. Day as a federal holiday.
 Stennis campaigned for Mike Espy in 1986 during Espy's successful bid to become the first black Congressman from the state since the end of Reconstruction.

-Opposition to Bork

-Stennis opposed President Ronald Reagan's nomination of Robert Bork to the U.S. Supreme Court.
-On October 23, 1987, Stennis voted with all but two Democrats and six Republicans to defeat Bork's nomination.